-We have 4 bedrooms with en suite bathrooms- three featuring outdoor stone showers, a new stunning airy kitchen house with polished concrete floors and counters, and re-purposed original cabinetry made from precious local maho wood.
+The main house features 4 bedrooms with en suite bathrooms- three featuring outdoor stone showers, a new stunning airy kitchen house with polished concrete floors and counters, and re-purposed original cabinetry made from precious local maho wood.
 Hikaru enjoys a large open living room with built in concrete couches, restored original vintage furnishings built specifically for the house of local maho wood by a Quaker-run furniture workshop now long closed, cathedral ceilings throughout with white tongue in groove board, stunning African block print fabric covered furniture (sourced from Senegal and Manhattan by Sophie), and locally made rattan lighting, mirrors and carpets.
 You will enjoy Sophie’s 60’s -inspired chic covered outdoor room on the lower seaside terrace (which glows at night through the perforated ornamental concrete block mural-like back wall, in keeping with the villa’s name), and her minimalist covered entry porch with built in seating.

 The lush gardens are being vigorously re-planted to honor the original landscape design, and the caretaker cottage is being upgraded while keeping it’s classic Jamaican lines, creating more living space while honoring the traditional housing of the island where one of the owners’ family hails from.